Frequently Asked Questions about public crossdressing

 This can be very daunting for a cross dressing driver as their licence picture is not going to match how they are presenting.
 So what should they do?

-• Try and bluff it out?
+• Try and bluff it out and pretend that you are really a woman?

-• Get smart and demand their rights?
+• Get smart and demand your rights as a transgender person?

 • Start crying?